RetroReversing/retroReversing/categories/misc/Bookazines.md

 PARTICLE SYSTEMS: PART 2 |  Further advice on particle systems | DEPTH OF COLOUR |  The basics of colour depth of raster images |

+#### Tutorials
 The **Tutorials** section contains 14 articles written for specific software such as 3ds Max, Photoshop and ZBrush.
+The later editions have replaced some of the older tutorials with newer tutorials from the 3DWorld magazine, the table below contains both the older and newer content found in the first three editions.

 Name | Tag Line | Author | Original issue
 ---|---|---|---